s1h2u3b4h5a6m7-ops/investorlens/STATE.md

   storytelling company page (scroll chapters) — then the 14 value-chain content micro-pass, then v1 QA and soft launch.
 UI-2 inherits a working router and must not reintroduce a second one.)*

+## Lessons Session AA added

+- **Scoping asks whether a rule CAN match.
+Stacking asks whether anyone will SEE it.
+They are different questions and the first harness only tested one.** The wash was correctly scoped to `body.story`, correctly parsed, and correctly painted — and completely invisible on Home, because `.hero` is `min-height:100vh` with an opaque `linear-gradient` base sitting above it.
+The founder reported “the switch is not working”; the switch was working perfectly. **Before concluding a feature is broken, check whether it is merely hidden.** The harness now walks every rule, finds any full-viewport surface with an opaque background, and fails unless story mode overrides it.
+- **A rollback built on scoping beats a rollback built on reverting.** Because every UI-2 rule needs `body.story`, turning the feature off is one word rather than restoring six files.
+The old code is never edited, only unselected.
+The cost is temporary duplication in the repo, which is why 2g is a scheduled sunset session rather than a hope.
+- **Ship the switch OFF and make the harness prove OFF is inert.** The strongest test in 2a was not “does it work” but “with the flag off, does `story.js` touch the page at all?” — answered by recording every call into a fake page and asserting the log is EMPTY.
+Not “nothing important”.
+Empty.
+- **Default to off, and check for `=== true`.** `CONFIG` missing, the key missing, `storyMode:1`, `storyMode:"true"` — all resolve to off.
+Off is the safe direction, so every ambiguous input must fall that way.
+- **Declare tokens before anything reads them.** The 16 type/spacing tokens landed in `theme.css` in 2a and are consumed from 2b onward.
+A custom property nothing reads is invisible, so the scale can be reviewed and argued about without a single pixel moving.
+- **Do not test a thing at a threshold where a human cannot see it.** The wash shipped at `.055` alpha.
+Even unobstructed it was barely perceptible, so the checkpoint was unfair regardless of the stacking bug.
+When asking someone to confirm something by eye, pitch it well above the threshold and turn it down afterwards.
+- **Prototype fonts are not production fonts.** The `/preview/` prototypes set headings in Inter; the app uses **Sora** for `h1`–`h4` and **JetBrains Mono** for numbers.
+The type scale must be tuned against Sora when 2b is live, not against the prototype.

 ## Lessons Session Z added